CMakePP/CMakePPLang/docs/source/features/types.rst

 Pointers
 --------

-Pointers are an important concept in vnill CMake, but are loosely defined and usually not called pointers directly.
+Pointers are an important concept in vanilla CMake, but are loosely defined and usually not called pointers directly.
 They typically show up when we are dealing with lists or function return values.
 In CMakePPLang, a pointer is